Games-Fleadh/segmentation-fault/README.md

 A few names in the games evoke an image of Royalty; Tycho Brahe, who died after not wanting to break etiquette at a royal banquet, and the A.I. named PALATINE, named after the position of a high-level administrative advisor in a royal court.
 Royalty was the original class of people who exploited others in history but, we see a transition to billionaires in our current society, which has continued in the history of the game’s world.
 Both PALATINE and the player are products of a system engineered by a corporation that does not care about them.
 PALATINE’s corruption was an inevitability once FutureSight began neglecting it.
 The player character experiences similar neglect; the vital audio processing software in their suit is taken from them after FutureSight did not renew the license.
 Despite the similarities between PALATINE and the player, the player must still play their role in preventing PALATINE from destroying the station and preserving the research done by the scientists previously.

+## Level Design:

+**Starting Area:** The player begins in a pod inside a square room.
+The room is grey and a large window shows the purple of the infinite galxy outside.
+There are six pods, only the one that holds the player is occupied.
+There is a table with a data transfer station to the left and a door opened by a large lever on the right.

+**Corridors:** The corridors are made up of sections that all interconnect to eachother seamlessly, allowing for future levels to be rapidly built.

+**Doors:** The doors are large and industrial looking.
+They have a zig-zag split down the middle and are opened by pulling down the levers adjacent to them

+**Windows:** Large and square.
+Remidns the player of the vastness of the universe they are isolated from.
+With nothing in sight, the player knows that there is no help coming.